rsp4jack/sonivox/README.md

 You may find and use the installed libraries with `pkg-config` or the `find_package()` CMake command.
 The library API is documented in the 'docs' directory contents.

 The 'example' directory contains a simple command line utility to render standard MIDI files into raw PCM audio streams.
-This utility can be compiled after building and installing sonivox in some prefix like `/usr`, `/usr/local`, or `$HOME/Sonivox`.
-The CMake script contains three alternatives: using CMake only, using `pkg-config` and using sonivox as a subdirectory.
+This utility may be compiled when building the library and also installed.
+You may find a standalone project containing this program here: https://github.com/pedrolcl/sonivox-example

-Once compiled, you can use the program to listen MIDI files or to create MP3 files.
+You can use the program to listen MIDI files or to create audio files (like MP3 or WAV).
 These are the available command line options:

 ~~~
 $ ./sonivoxrender -h